top of page

 The Significance of the Number 60

-Before you say, "Well duh, there's 60 seconds in a minute", let me tell you why.
+If you haven't noticed yet, this website is called History in 60.
+That is no coincidence, and before you say, "Well duh, there's 60 seconds in a minute", let me tell you why that is.

-Babylon (The city) was where the first base 60 system evolved and lived its infancy (It is still much of a mystery, how the system developed), but it would only be with the rapid growth of the Babylonian empire would it spared, with Babylon being a major hub of commerce and center of learning in the ancient world, the system was allowed to spread throughout Mesopotamia, stretching as far as the Levant to the west and the Zagros to the east.
+Babylon (The city, not the empire yet) was where the first base 60 developed and would live its infancy.
+While it is still a mystery, how the system developed, the system would quickly spread.
+With the rapid growth of the Babylonian empire, much of southern Mesopotamia would adopt the system.
+By the time of Hammurabi the system likely stretched as far as the Levant to the west and the Zagros to the east.

-Throughout the Classical and Hellenistic Eras the Greek speaking world would make heavy use of the sexagesimal system.
+Since Babylon had brought the system to much of the known world, the trade savvy Greeks would adopt the system.
+Throughout the Classical and Hellenistic Era, the Greek city states, and their many colonies world would make heavy use of the sexagesimal (Base 60) system.
 In Plato's "Republic" and Ptolemy's "Almagest" base 60 systems are used throughout.

 In Islamic world the sexagesimal system would make its claim to fame, it's use measuring time, with an hour divided into 60 minutes and a minute into 60 seconds.
 Lesser known is its use in astronomy, with the sky divided into 360 degrees, each degree into 60 minutes, and each minute into 60 seconds.
 The Islamic mathematician Al-Khwarizmi also used the number 60 in his work on algebra, and his book "Al-Jabr" (Al-Jabr -> Al-Gebr -> Algebr -> Algebra, notice anything?)